suraj-tech-in/4year_of_CS/README.md

 * **File Naming:** Use clear and descriptive file names like `Lecture-1.md` or `Assignment-2.pdf`.
 * **Formatting:** Make sure notes are structured well using headers, lists, and code blocks for better readability.
 * **Attribution:** Give credit to original authors if you're contributing notes or resources from other sources.
+# 📝 Code of Conduct

+Be kind, respectful, and inclusive.
+We want to foster a collaborative and supportive learning environment.
+Please follow the [Code of Conduct](link to your Code of Conduct).